“I am never the type of parent to complain…”

-In the last year, I’ve worked personally with dozens of coaches and athletic directors, and I’ve realized two things:
+I’ve worked personally with dozens of coaches and I’ve learned two things:

 - It does not matter how much you win, how long you’ve been coaching, or the level you are coaching in; parents will always complain about playing time.